 This free resource is designed to help you learn the essential vocabulary, phrases, and grammar.
 The emphasis is on most frequently used words and phrases in everyday communication.
 The website contains text, audio, and flashcards, and you can take quizzes when you’re done learning.

 The language learning software and online course used by many public institutions in the US.
 The creators have developed the so-called “Declarative Method” (focus on long-term memory) and “Declarative Acceleration” technique to make the newly acquired knowledge stick.
-All aspects of language are covered on all levels, and you can take a free test to determine your current level of Russian proficiency.
+We didn’t find it to be worth using though.
+Review.

 TED Talks Russian